michelp/metagration/README.md

 still call `metagration.run()` or pass `run_migrations:=true` as shown below.

-If `metagration.export(replace_scripts:=true)` is called the script will truncate the `script` and `log` tables and re-insert all the exported scripts.
+If `metagration.export(replace_scripts:=true)` is called the generated script will truncate the `script` and `log` tables and re-insert all the exported scripts.

-If `metagration.export(transactional:=true)` the script will wrap the metagration in `BEGIN/COMMIT`.
+If `metagration.export(transactional:=true)` the generated script will wrap itself in `BEGIN/COMMIT`.

-If `metagration.export(run_migrations:=true)` the script will emit code that will run the migrations immediately after inserting them.
+If `metagration.export(run_migrations:=true)` the generated script will run the migrations immediately after inserting them.

 ## Docker Entrypoint